antmelekhin/ansible-role-microsoft-repository/README.md

 Microsoft Repository
 ====================

-An Ansible role for add `Microsoft` repository on Linux distros and install packages from it.
+An Ansible role to add `Microsoft` repository on Linux distros and install packages from it.

 Requirements
 ------------